-All this means that a fixed rate mortgage may be the right choice for you, if you’re on a tight budget and need the certainty and stability of a fixed monthly payment.
+A fixed-rate mortgage may be the right choice if you’re on a tight budget and need the certainty and stability of a fixed monthly payment.

 Fixed rate mortgage drawbacks

-Furthermore, if rates were to drop, customers on a fixed rate deal would not see any of the benefit.
+Furthermore, if rates were to drop, customers on a fixed-rate deal would not see any of the benefits.

 What is a tracker mortgage?

-Tracker mortgage deals can last for as little as one year, or as long as the total life of the loan.
+Tracker mortgage deals can last for as little as one year, or for the total life of the loan.